bolokoz/bolokoz.github.io/_posts/2016-8-26-primeiro.md

 HI.

-This is my first ever blog post.
+This is my first blog post ever.

 I decided to do this to make myself productive and keep track of my development.